Water & Wastewater Treatment Plant Tours

 We invite you to take a free tour of our water or wastewater treatment plants to find out how our utility system works.

-- Plant tours are free of charge to City of Raleigh utility customers
+- Plant tours are offered ONLY to City of Raleigh utility customers

 - Tours take 1 to 3 hours depending on which plant tour you select

 - Open to all aged 10 years and above

 - No split groups on the same day

 - No late arrivals will be allowed access to the facility

 - Tour requests must be submitted at least 2 weeks in advance